danjulio/lepton/ESP32/DesktopApp/readme.md

 * Stream Rate - Allows setting the requested stream rate from the camera when streaming is enabled (fastest possible rate down to one image every five minutes)
 * Update Camera Clock - Causes the application to set the camera's built-in clock to the current computer time on each connection.
 * Export Resolution - Sets the size of an exported image (160x120 pixels to 640x480 pixels) and specifies if only the image or the image plus additional information is rendered to the exported file.
+* Download Folder - Sets the default folder for downloaded/saved images.

 ### Application Operation
 The application is oriented around radiometric image files.
 It displays the last image it processed.
 This may be a static image loaded from a file or taken by an attached camera.
 It may also be a series of images from a video file or streamed from the camera.
 Each image is displayed using a selected Palette to provide a false color image.
 The 16-bit radiometric data is linearly scaled to 8-bits and the selected palette used to generate 24-bit RGB pixel colors.
 When the camera is configured into AGC mode the 8-bit data from the camera is used directly with the selected palette.